JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 [//]: # (title: Using Kotlin from local Swift packages)

-> The feature is available starting with 2.0.0-Beta2.
-To try it out, [install the Kotlin EAP plugin](https://kotlinlang.org/docs/install-eap-plugin.html)
-> if you create a new project or [adjust your build](https://kotlinlang.org/docs/configure-build-for-eap.html) for an existing project.
->
-{type="note"}

 In this tutorial, you'll learn how to add a dependency on a Kotlin framework in a local package in the Swift package manager.
 This is useful if you want to simultaneously connect your Kotlin Multiplatform module to several SPM modules in your Xcode project.